 What happens if you don’t fix a wheel seal?

 If you continue driving with a leaking wheel seal, the grease on the wheel bearings will leak.
 If these bearings do not have enough grease, they will freeze up and prevent the wheel from moving as it should.
 At first, the wheel will start making noise on the highway.
-But as the issue intensifies, the wheel bearings will scatter and prevent the wheels from moving.
+But as the issue intensifies, the wheel bearings will fail, preventing the wheels from turning.

-What is the difference between axle seal and wheel seal?
+What is the difference between an axle seal and a wheel seal?

-The Axle seal is a seal that prevents differential and transmission fluid from leaking.
+The axle seal prevents differential and transmission fluid from leaking.
 It also prevents foreign contaminants from getting into the system.
-On the other hand, a wheel seal is a seal that prevents the grease on the wheel hub from leaking out.
+On the other hand, a wheel seal prevents grease on the wheel hub from leaking out.

 Both of them play an essential role in preventing leakage.
 The only difference is where they are installed and what leakage they are preventing.